MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap6-loadersearchpathoverride.md

 ---
-Description: An extension that allows an app developer to declare a path in the app package, relative to the app package root path, to be included in the loader search path for the app's processes.
+description: An extension that allows an app developer to declare a path in the app package, relative to the app package root path, to be included in the loader search path for the app's processes.
 title: uap6:LoaderSearchPathOverride